v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 4. **Server Manager** will automatically start.
 Leave it open (it’s used in the next task) but minimize the window for now.

-5. On the taskbar at the bottom of the page, select the **Internet Explorer** icon.
+5. On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
 If necessary, maximize your browser window when it opens.

 6. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: **https://portal.office.com/**